 - Lesley University — MEd in Elementary Education Generalist

-Accessible Programs with No GRE Requirement
+No GRE Requirement

 Many online MEd programs in Massachusetts have dropped the Graduate Record Examinations (GRE) requirement, making the admissions process more accessible.
 These programs evaluate applicants on their academic record, experience, and letters of recommendation instead of a standardized test score.

 This is ideal for seasoned educators who may not have taken the GRE or who feel their teaching practice is a better indicator of their abilities.
-“No-GRE” policies also save you time and cost, letting you focus on your application materials rather than test prep and fees.
+“No-GRE” policies also save you time and money, letting you focus on your application materials rather than test prep and fees.
 Massachusetts online MEds that are “no-GRE” often look holistically at your undergraduate GPA, teaching license, statement of purpose, and professional résumé.

-Real Examples:
+Examples:

 - UMass Lowell — MEd in Curriculum & Instruction